Bernie the Dolphin 2: Plot

-One of Cruz's accomplices, Frankie Franklin, rents a boat with a tank from Abby, which they plan to use to steal Bernie.
-Meanwhile, Winston starts to warm up to the sea mammals by learning to feed the dolphin Rascal and meets the sea turtles Rocky and Pokey, and Bob says he's starting to do a good job.
+One of Cruz's accomplices named Frankie Franklin rents a boat with a tank from Abby, which they plan to use to steal Bernie.
+Meanwhile, Winston starts to warm up to the sea mammals by learning to feed the dolphin Rascal and meets the sea turtles Rocky and Pokey.
+Bob says he's starting to do a good job.

 The next day, Cruz arranges for someone to go to Marineland to meet Winston and get the GPS code, so he takes Kevin's phone.
-And Marineland's parrot, Mango, tells Kevin and Holly about Winston meeting Frankie at the marina to kidnap Bernie.
+Marineland's parrot Mango tells Kevin and Holly about Winston meeting Frankie at the marina to kidnap Bernie.

 Winston meets Cruz at Marineland and gives him Kevin's phone, but refuses to accept his money and tells him to stay away from the dolphins.
 Kevin and Holly then run off to the hotel where Cruz is staying at and they sneak into his room and hack into his computer and discover that he and Frankie want to sell Bernie to a Marine Park in South America.

-Meanwhile, Frankie siphons gas from Bob and Abby's boat before they go out to sea, and they run out of gas, leaving them stranded.
-Kevin and Holly sneak onto Frankie's boat, where Abby calls Kevin's phone, but Frankie answers it and then she calls Winston to go look for the kids with encouragement with Rascal, and Bernie finds Bob and Abby and Bob tells him to go find the kids.
+Meanwhile, Frankie siphons gas from Bob and Abby's boat before they go out to sea and they run out of gas, leaving them stranded.
+Kevin and Holly sneak onto Frankie's boat where Abby calls Kevin's phone.
+Frankie answers it and then she calls Winston to go look for the kids with encouragement with Rascal, and Bernie finds Bob and Abby and Bob tells him to go find the kids.

-Mason finds out that Winston left Marineland and Kevin and Holly are captured by Cruz and Winston tells Mason that the kids are in trouble and they find them and Kevin uses a football tackle on Cruz and Mason cuffs him and Winston allows Mason to cuff him too for violating his parole.
+Mason finds out that Winston left Marineland and Kevin and Holly are captured by Cruz.
+Winston tells Mason that the kids are in trouble and they find them.
+Kevin uses a football tackle on Cruz and Mason cuffs him.
+Winston allows Mason to cuff him too for violating his parole.
 The Coast Guard rescues the parents with help from Bernie and his pod.

-Cruz is arrested, but the kids tell Mason to release Winston for rescuing them and they finally accept him as a friend and they all wave goodbye to Bernie and his pod.
+Cruz is arrested by the Coast Guard, but the kids tell Mason to release Winston for rescuing them.
+They finally accept him as a friend and they all wave goodbye to Bernie and his pod.